bordun2022/kottans-frontend/README.md

 # kottans-frontend
 ## About me
 Hello Kottans! :raising_hand_woman: My name is Alyona and I've decided to learn frontend-development with this amazing course "Kottans frontend":woman_technologist: :books: I will do my best to achieve results.
-Thanks for opportunity!
+Thanks for opportunity.

 ### Stage 0.
 Self-Study